hchyang/PSiTE/README.md

 After generating genomes of normal cells with `vcf2fa` and chain files of tumor cells with `phylovar`, we can build the genome sequences for each tumor cell.
 This work is done by the module `chain2fa`.
 And the genomes of tumor cells and normal cells can then be used by ART to simulate short reads.
+For the `--reference` parameter, all reference fasta files should list sequentially and seperated by comma, like `--reference normal_hap0.fa,normal_hap1.fa`.

 ### 2.4 Module fa2ngs